Miles O'Brien (Star Trek)

 Miles Edward O'Brien is a character in the Star Trek franchise, portrayed by actor Colm Meaney.
 O'Brien appears occasionally in all seven seasons of Star Trek: The Next Generation and is a main cast member of Star Trek: Deep Space Nine.
 O'Brien was originally the transporter chief of the USS Enterprise-D. He was later promoted to chief of operations of Deep Space Nine.
-Being portrayed in 225 episodes overall, O'Brien is the Star Trek character with the second most appearances in the Star Trek franchise, second only to Worf (Michael Dorn).
+Being portrayed in 225 episodes overall, O'Brien is the Star Trek character with the second most appearances in the Star Trek franchise, second only to Worf (portrayed by Michael Dorn).

-O'Brien is the only major Star Trek character described as both ethnically Irish and born in Ireland; Colm Meaney, the actor who portrays him, is also Irish.
+O'Brien is the only major Star Trek character described as both ethnically Irish and born in Ireland; Colm Meaney, the actor who portrays him, is Irish.
+O'Brien is also the only regular cast member in Star Trek to be a non-commissioned officer.

-Early Appearances
+Early appearances

 According to Colm Meaney, at first O'Brien "was just there, not really established as a character, and that went on for a bit."
-He has a few lines in the pilot TNG episode, "Encounter at Farpoint".
-Appearing on and off in subsequent episodes, mainly operating the ship's transporters, it wasn't until the second-season episode "Unnatural Selection" that Meaney's character was named, and the second episode of season 4, "Family," before the character was given a first name, and his personal life began to be developed.
-However, Meaney came to like the arrangement of being hired on an episode-by-episode basis, and was hesitant to sign on as a regular on DS9.
-Along with Worf, Miles O'Brien is one of the two characters that moved from TNG to be a main character on DS9.
-Rick Berman said the character was named Miles after his nephew.
+He has a few lines in the pilot episode of Star Trek: The Next Generation.
+Appearing on and off in subsequent episodes, mainly operating the ship's transporters, it wasn't until a second-season episode that Meaney's character was named, and the second episode of season 4 before the character's first name was indicated and his personal life began to be developed.
+However, Meaney came to like the arrangement of being hired on an episode-by-episode basis, and was hesitant to sign on as a regular on Deep Space Nine.
+Miles O'Brien is the first of two characters that moved from The Next Generation to be a main character on Deep Space Nine, followed by Worf after The Next Generation ended.